 - 8.1 The Council is allowed to borrow to financial its capital expenditure under the provision of the CIPFA Prudential Code.
 All borrowing should be sustainable, affordable and prudent.
 The Code also states that a local authority should not borrow in advance of need and borrowing should be for the benefit of the local community (residents and businesses).
 This effectively precludes borrowing to invest thus the Council capital acquisition policy focuses on acquiring land and buildings primarily solely or for a combination of regeneration, sustainability of employment and amenity and economic development. - 8.2 The Council is required to finance this debt and to make a provision for repayment of the principal sum (minimum revenue provision) over the life of the loan.
 The Council's debt portfolio is a mixture of longer term loans in the form of annuities and maturity repayments and short-term debt financing.
-The short term loans were to take advantage of the ultra-
+The short term loans were to take advantage of the ultra-low rates available over the past six years, rather than lock in longer term debt at a significantly higher rate; the Council has no problems with re-financing these short term loans.
+Short term loans will also allow the Council to repay debt earlier than anticipated should capital receipts become available.

-- low rates available over the past six years, rather than lock in longer term debt at a significantly higher rate; the Council has no problems with re-financing these short term loans.
-Short term loans will also allow the Council to repay debt earlier than anticipated should capital receipts become available. - 8.3 Details of the Council's Minimum Revenue Provision (MRP) policy are contained in the Treasury Management Strategy at Appendix 3. - 8.4 For 2023/24 the estimates for debt interest and repayment provisions are as follows:
+8.3 Details of the Council's Minimum Revenue Provision (MRP) policy are contained in the Treasury Management Strategy at Appendix 3.

 Type of loan Loan Amount Repayment/MRP Interest

 £'000 £'000 £'000

-Annuity 77,596 1,807 2,146
+Annuity 77,596 I,807 2,146

 Maturity 22,000 299 562

 Short term 65,500 575 1,505

 Total 165,096 2,681 4,213